 Other unwanted components can be removed with fine filters and organic compounds and chlorine with activated carbon.

 Water filter manufacturers have taken on this topic and developed special multifunctional filters with which machines can be perfectly protected from normal lime and other foreign substances.

-However, the permanent hardness is much more unpleasant when there is sulfate in the water and it precipitates in the form of gypsum in connection with calcium and attacked the coffee machine.
+However, the permanent hardness is much more unpleasant when there is sulfate in the water.
+It precipitates in the form of gypsum in connection with calcium and attacks the coffee machine.

 A total of around 100 testers, from professionals to hobby barista, took part in this cupping tasting.

-The coffee extract is fed to the taste buds on the tongue and palate to develop the taste or is mixed with air by intensive sipping, whereby the volatile aromas reach the receptors in the nasal cavity.
+The coffee extract is fed to the taste buds on the tongue and palate to develop the taste or is mixed with air by intensive sipping.
+The volatile aroma reaches the receptors in the nasal cavity.

 Practically all testers were able to determine the striking differences in taste and aromas, depending on what water was used.

 But what was even more astonishing was that all coffees tasted and smelled differently depending on the type of water, even though they were made with the same coffee.
-A possible explanation for this phenomenon: If there are an extremely large number of components in the water, i.e. is it very hard or the pH value is acidic, the bitter substances dominate, which are extracted disproportionately in this milieu.
+A possible explanation for this phenomenon: If there are many components in the water, i.e. is it very hard or the pH value is acidic, the bitter substances dominate, which are extracted disproportionately in this milieu.

-In addition, there is a blockage of flavour and aroma substances in coffee because they “bind” calcium and can therefore no longer trigger the desired sensory stimulus on the tongue or in the nose.
+Besides, there is a blockage of flavour and aroma substances in coffee because they “bind” calcium and therefore no longer trigger the desired sensory stimulus on the tongue or nose.

 So water filters are needed that bring the water into the necessary balance.